 I went to him, slightly frightened in my mind, thinking to my self “What kind in kid is this?”
 I asked him gently “why do you have a knife?” he responded that he was waiting for all of us to go to sleep so that he could kill us.
 Of course, that earned him another beating and the knives were hidden thereafter for a while.

-He is a quiet boy, but he gets angry quickly at any sign of disrespect, he takes no disrespect, and yet he also forgives quickly, like my husband.
-He is not one to argue, he will fight, yet he does not encourage fighting.
+He is a quiet boy, but he gets angry quickly at any sign of disrespect, he takes no disrespect, and yet he also forgives quickly.

 People who are Ogun’s children are very strong, sometime very quiet, but when they get angry, run!